tetris245/ULTRAbc/README.md

 Changes for future version

 * Removed the "Minimum Players in Room" parameter from the Chat Search Menu
+* Hooked in the ChatBlockItemRun function to display the English ChatBlockItemList in alphabetical order on the concerned subscreen related to a created chat room
 * Updated the hook in the PreferenceSubscreenGraphicsLoad function